getsentry/rfcs/text/0092-replay-issue-creation.md

   - What if we sample within the error processing pipeline on the back-end?
   - If error processing is functionally immutable (i.e. there is no organizational will-power to allow product teams to sample within the error pipeline) then we will not be able to sample on the back-end.
 - Consumes from user error quota: If too noisy, might give the impression we're 'wasting' their error quota
+- Questionable value of having a dead click without a replay associated.

 ### Option 2: SDK Creates Issues Through an Issues HTTP Endpoint